syncfusion-content/blazor-docs/blazor/diagram-component/user-handle.md

 ### Position

-The `Offset` property of userhandle is used to align the userhandles based on fractions.
+The `Offset` property of user handle is used to align the user handles based on fractions.
 0 represents Top-Left corner, 1 represents Bottom-Right corner, and 0.5 represents half of Width or Height.

-The `Side` property is used to set how the userhandle is aligned based on the given `Offset`.
+The `Side` property is used to set how the user handle is aligned based on the given `Offset`.

-The following table shows all the possible alignments visually shows the userhandle positions.
+The following table shows all the possible alignments visually shows the user handle positions.

 | Offset | Side | Output |
 | -------- | -------- | -------- |